Oregon Racquetball: Oregon High School Racquetball League

-The Oregon High School Racquetball League (OHSRL) celebrated its 10th Year during the 2004-2005 Season.
-The league started with three schools and 30 players, and now has more than 350 participants from 24 schools.
-The season comprises four league matches followed by the State and National Championships.
+The Oregon High School Racquetball League (OHSRL) is the governing body of high school racquetball within the state of Oregon.
+It has been operating since 1994, celebrating its 10th Year during the 2004-2005 Season.
+Due to the COVID-19 pandemic, the league took a pause during the 2020-2021 season but has since continued operations.
+The league started with three schools and 30 players and now has more than 350 participants from 24 schools.
+The season comprises four 1-day league matches followed by State and National Championships across multiple days.

+League matches are held at various athletic clubs across the Portland metropolitan area, including Cascade Athletic Club, Multnomah Athletic Club, and Sunset Athletic Club.

-Oregon and St. Louis, Missouri are considered to have the nation's strongest high school racquetball programs, and the National Championships alternate between the two locations every year.
+Oregon and St. Louis, Missouri are considered to have the nation's strongest high school racquetball programs, as the National Championships alternate between the two locations every year.
 In 2006, the event was held in Salem.

 In 2006, Beaverton won the National Team Championship in the boys, girls, and overall divisions.
 The top three high school teams in the nation in 2005 were from Oregon.
 Catlin Gabel won its second consecutive National Team Championship, with Beaverton finishing second followed by Sprague.
 Beaverton has won five National Team Championships (1996, 1997, 1999, 2006, & 2007) in its existence; Sprague won the title in 1998 and North Salem in 2000.